THE TEACHING COMMUNITY AND THE RISD GRADUATE STUDENT

-The Rhode Island School of Design's six-credit Certificate in Collegiate Teaching in Art + Design was awarded for the first time in 2018.
+The Rhode Island School of Design's six-credit Certificate in Collegiate Teaching in Art + Design, reserved for currently enrolled RISD graduate students only, was awarded for the first time in 2018 by the Department of Teaching + Learning in Art + Design (TLAD).
 The certificate builds on the momentum of a 15-year history of graduate student and faculty interest at RISD in developing reflective teaching practices.
 RISD's certificate provides an institutional endorsement for those graduate students from all disciplines with interests in teaching opportunities in higher education, which when examined alongside other academic and professional qualifications, provides them with a value-added competitive edge.

 Collegiate Teaching & Collegiate Studio Seminars

 In a sequence of collegiate teaching electives, graduate students representative of the entire spectrum of RISD’s graduate degree programs have the opportunity to engage with RISD faculty as they reflect on their teaching trajectory and teaching advancement.
 Videotaped micro-teaching practice experiences provide graduate students with unique opportunities to hone their pedagogical skills and to receive peer and faculty feedback.
 Additionally, post-class conferences with the seminar instructor and guest RISD faculty provide graduate students with a formal exchange of observations, critical advice and recommendations in support of emerging higher education professionals in the fields of art, design, and architecture.
 Teaching in a studio-based environment fosters a range of conversations and questions regarding best practices of collegiate teaching of art and design.

 "A cluster of opportunities is available in this RISD TLAD certificate program.
 These discussions occur within the department, across disciplines, in round tables and informal settings as well as in special forums and seminars."

 College & University Teaching Beyond RISD